Welcome to

 1. When you agree to provide, or provide financial planning, under a written client engagement agreement.

-2. When, to act in the Client’s best interests, you agree to provide, or do provide financial advice based on your client’s personal or financial circumstances.
+2. When, to act in the client’s best interests, you agree to provide, or do provide financial advice based on your client’s personal or financial circumstances.
 Even if you’re not providing formal financial planning, your financial advice might be necessary to honor your fiduciary responsibilities.

 3. When your client reasonably believes you will provide, or have provided, financial planning.
 Anybody who markets themselves as a CFP® professional will be responsible for adhering to the new Code and Standards.